Our Insights

 While WordPress is great for customization, it is easy to get caught in the weeds if you do not have prior experience.
 Customizing your WordPress site takes more time and effort than some of the other products available.
 While coding knowledge is not necessary, it definitely helps when customizing with WordPress.

 If you run an eCommerce-based business, Shopify is perfect for you.
-With over 600,000 businesses using Shopify, it is a popular platform for beginners and experts alike.
-This is our go-to for e-Commerce.
+With millions of businesses using Shopify, it is a popular platform for beginners and experts alike.
+This is our go-to platform for eCommerce businesses.

 Here are some pros and cons of using Shopify: